Canning High Acidic Foods

 Workshop Curriculum

-In the Beginner’s Canning Class, Ann covers safe canning guidelines, creating recipes, and how to alter recipes based on dietary needs.
-In addition to this, you will learn canning methods still practiced worldwide.
+In the beginner’s canning workshop, we will cover safe canning guidelines, creating recipes, and how to alter recipes based on dietary needs.
+In addition to this, you will learn canning methods that are still practiced worldwide.

 The workshop will also cover the following:

-- Traditional and modern tools used to can high acidic foods
+- Traditional and modern tools are used to can highly acidic foods

 - Proper handling of canning jars